 - ease of use

 - special features

-The Oral-B’s round brush head is designed to oscillate and pulsate.
+The Oral-B Pro 1000’s round brush head is designed to oscillate and pulsate.
 This means that it moves back and forth while emitting little bursts of vibrating power.
-These dual movements are designed to break up and clean away plaque from along the gum line.
+These dual movements are designed to break up and clean away plaque from along the gumline.

 The size and shape of the brush head may make it easier and more comfortable for you to reach all of your teeth.

-Users of the Oral-B like that it has a long battery life, and that the replacement brush heads are inexpensive and easy to put on.
+Users of this toothbrush like that it has a long battery life that can be recharged easily, and that the replacement brush heads are inexpensive and easy to put on.
 The product comes with a charger and one brush head.

 The ADA states that this electric toothbrush can break up and remove plaque, and prevents and reduces gingivitis from occurring.